-Editor’s note: Real archaeological evidence more than suggests Moses never lived, his “books” are fake and that no “Hebrew slaves” were ever in Egypt.
+Editor’s note: Real archaeological evidence more than suggests Moses never lived, his “books” are fake and no “Hebrew slaves” were ever in Egypt.
 Not one iota of evidence has ever been found backing a single word of Exodus.
 Sorry.
 I also apologize for putting this in the History section.
 We don’t have a fantasy section.

-Sputnik/Moscow: Despite a majority of researchers questioning the accuracy of the Book of Exodus, some believe that Jews’s flight from Egypt did indeed take place – and that new evidence of this is poised to “seriously shift” the frame of discussion.
+Sputnik/Moscow: Despite a majority of researchers questioning the accuracy of the Book of Exodus, some believe that Jews’ flight from Egypt did indeed take place – and that new evidence of this is poised to “seriously shift” the frame of discussion.

 Researchers from the Doubting Thomas Research Foundation (DTRF), which investigates the historicity and evidence of Biblical accounts, say they may have found the route to the Promised Land taken by the Israelites under Moses’ leadership.

 Filmmaker Ryan Mauro of the DTRF had made three trips to Saudi Arabia, which he says was part of Moses’ route.

 “What I found there was simply mind-blowing.
 I couldn’t believe that there was all this evidence for the Exodus and hardly anyone outside this region was aware of it,” he told the Daily Star.

 The Book of Exodus — the second book of the Old Testament and the Torah — provides an account of the departure of the Jews from slavery in Egypt and their journey through the wilderness.

 According to the Biblical narrative, the Israelites fled the Egyptian army when Moses parted the Red Sea, with the waters later closing up again upon their pursuers.
 They are said to have later arrived at Mount Sinai, where Moses received the Ten Commandments from God, and ended up settling in what is now Israel.